 When they hurled their insults at him, he did not retaliate; when he suffered, he made no threats.
 Instead, he entrusted himself to him who judges justly.
 1 Peter 2:23 NIV

 - Follow Jesus’ example.
 Feel pain without blame.
 He did nothing to deserve the pain He received, yet He felt no need to find someone to blame or retaliate against.
 In fact, He took the pain because it was our pain, and He loves us.
+When wronged, we often seek revenge, perpetuating pain.
+We can follow Jesus’ example by responding with love and forgiveness without ignoring harmful behavior.

 - If you’re still wondering how a good God could allow pain to exist, start the Finding Comfort in Pain Bible Plan.